-NFPA 13, Standard for the Installation of Sprinkler Systems, 2002 edition.
+NFPA 13, Standard for the Installation of Sprinkler Systems, 2013 edition.

-NFPA 13D, Standard for the Installation of Sprinkler Systems in Oneand Two-Family Dwellings and Manufactured Homes, 2002 edition.
+NFPA 13D, Standard for the Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes, 2013 edition

-NFPA 13R, Standard for the Installation of Sprinkler Systems in Residential Occupancies up to and Including Four Stories in Height, 2002 edition.
+NFPA 13R, Standard for the Installation of Sprinkler Systems in Low-Rise Residential Occupancies, 2013 edition.

-NFPA 72®, National Fire Alarm Code®, 2002 edition.

-NFPA 90A, Standard for the Installation of Air-Conditioning and Ventilating Systems, 2002 edition.
+NFPA 72®, National Fire Alarm and Signaling Code, 2013 edition.
+NFPA 90A, Standard for the Installation of Air-Conditioning and Ventilating Systems, 2012 edition.